yomotsu/camera-controls/readme.md

 ## Terms

-CameraControls uses Spherical Coordinates for orbit rotations. `theta` for azimuthal and `phi` for polar angle.
+CameraControls uses Spherical Coordinates for orbit rotations.

-If your camera is Y-up, `theta` will be the angle for y-axis rotation and `phi` will be the angle for vertiacal position.
+If your camera is Y-up, Azimuthal angle will be the angle for y-axis rotation and Polar angle will be the angle for vertiacal position.
 (So far, CameraControls supports only Y-up though)

 ![](https://yomotsu.github.io/camera-controls/examples/fig1.png)